Inside the Belvedere Palace

 Before we get to Klimt, you need to understand the heart of this palace.
 The Marble Hall (Marmorsaal) is a two-story ceremonial space that stretches through the center of the building.
 Look up and you’ll see Carlo Carlone’s ceiling fresco from 1720, a swirling baroque masterpiece that glorifies Prince Eugene’s military victories.

 But here’s what makes this room truly special: on May 15, 1955, the Austrian State Treaty was signed right here, ending the Allied occupation after World War II and restoring Austria’s sovereignty.
-The government didn’t choose this location randomly.
-They deliberately selected the most grandiose room from Austria’s imperial past, a space that had been bombed during the war and painstakingly restored, to birth the Second Republic.
 That’s the kind of symbolic power this room holds.

-You’ve probably seen this painting a thousand times on postcards, posters, and coffee mugs, but nothing prepares you for seeing it in person.
-The canvas measures roughly 180 x 180 cm, and Klimt covered it in actual gold leaf, a technique he borrowed from Byzantine mosaics.
+The canvas measures roughly 180x180 cm, and Klimt covered it in actual gold leaf, a technique he borrowed from Byzantine mosaics.
 The two lovers, wrapped in elaborate robes decorated with geometric patterns and organic forms, exist in their own golden universe against a field of flowers.

-The collection doesn’t stop with The Kiss.
-You’ll find Judith (1901), another gold-leaf masterpiece where Klimt portrays the biblical heroine as a femme fatale dripping in sensuality.
+Also you’ll find “Judith” (1901), another gold-leaf masterpiece where Klimt portrays the biblical heroine as a femme fatale dripping in sensuality.
 There’s also his landscapes, society portraits, and earlier works that show his evolution from academic painter to the founder of the Vienna Secession movement.

 Inside the Lower Belvedere